julianpoy/recipesage-docs/docs/tutorials/settings/import/textfiles.md

 ---
 title: Importing From Text Files
+description: Import recipes from plain text files.
+Upload a .zip archive of .txt files to transfer multiple recipes at once.
 ---

 You can import recipes from plain text (`.txt`) files.
 Each text file should contain one recipe.